128technology/docs/docs/config_domain-based_web_filter.md

 sidebar: Configuring Domain-Based Web Filtering
 ---

-Domain-Based Web Filtering is the ability to categorize internet traffic based on the domain name or domain-name-category.
-This provides the option for users to create generic services for a broad range of domains that fall into a category such as “Sports” (i.e.; ESPN.com, NFL.com, NHL.com, etc.) “Social Media” (Facebook, LinkedIn, etc), “Adult” and others.
+Domain-Based Web Filtering is the ability to categorize internet traffic based on the domain name or a domain category.
+This provides the option for users to create generic services for a broad range of domains that fall into a category such as “Sports” (i.e.; espn.com, nfl.com, nhl.com, etc.) “Social Media” (Facebook, LinkedIn, etc), “Adult” and others.
 Each category is pre-populated with a list of domains associated with the traffic type.
-Domain-learning can be enabled so that the default domains are supplemented with discovered domains in each category.
-Additionally, users can modify the list of domains in a category, or add new categories if necessary.
+Domain learning can be enabled so that the default domains are supplemented with discovered domains in each category.
+Additionally, users can modify the list of domains in a category.

-Categories can be assigned to services, providing the ability to filter content based on an entire category; for example, denying access to all domains in the Adult category.
+Service can be defined based on categories, to filter a broad set of related domains.
 Services can also be assigned to individual domains, and filtering performed in a more targeted manner.

 ## Configuring Domain-Based Web Filtering from the User Interface